jadrovski/airsoft-triangulator/README.md

 # Triangulator device

-## For military-based games (such as airsoft, paintball, zarnitsa and so on)
+## For military-based games (such as airsoft, paintball, lasertag and so on)

 This project is a firmware for military gaming device, originally written for airsoft gaming.